git-black-ninja/snapshot-deploy/README.md

 ## Deploy Snapshot from Scratch

-To deploy snapshot, run this command.
+To deploy a snapshot, run these commands:

 ```bash